Crossings states and sets of states in P\'olya random walks: Proof of Theorem

 Apparently, the time intervals

 are contained in the time intervals

 Deleting the intervals of \eqref{eq-6.30} from those of \eqref{eq-6.31} and merging the ends yields the set of points.
-The residual times in the points intervals merged have an exponential distribution, the parameter of which typically depends on the allocation structure of $n-1$ customers in $d$ queueing systems at the moment of the service completion.
-For instance, if $d_0$ servers are empty, then the (residual) service rate is $\lambda(d-d_0)$ and total (residual) arrival rate is $\lambda(d+d_0)$.
-(The last includes the rate $\lambda d_0$ of the $d_0$ negative services).
+The residual times in the points intervals merged have an exponential distribution, the parameter of which typically depends on the allocation structure of $n-1$ customers in two queueing systems at the moment of the service completion.
+For instance, if one of the servers is empty, then the (residual) service rate is $\lambda$ and total (residual) arrival rate is $3\lambda$.
+(The last includes the rate $\lambda$ of a negative service, so $2\lambda+\lambda=3\lambda$.)